From BR Bullpen

 "He faced future Hall of Famers Rod Carew, Harmon Killebrew, Reggie Jackson, Luis Aparicio and Frank Robinson (they were a combined 3-for-12 against Geishert)." - from an article about Vern Geishert (cited below)

-Pitcher Vern Geishert pitched for the 1969 California Angels.
+Pitcher Vern Geishert pitched for the California Angels in 1969.
 As of 2008, he was still playing baseball locally in Madison, WI, for a men's senior league and for the Home Talent League, where he was one of their oldest players ever.

 Geishert went to high school in Richland Center (a town northwest of Madison), and was noticed by scouts when he was a junior in high school pitching in the state tournament.
 Two years later, when he was a freshman at the University of Wisconsin, he was drafted by the Angels.